 Senior Larkin Barnard-Bahn enjoys singing — both in the a cappella club she founded and in the Sacramento Children’s Chorus — baking and finding grammar and spelling mistakes.
 Such errors in professional situations — such as Planet Fitness’ unhyphenated compound adjective in its “judgment free zone” marketing — are her pet peeves.
 Her favorite punctuation is the em dash — it’s clear and powerful!
 Contact at firstname.lastname@example.org.

-Miles Morrow is a junior at Country Day and a second-year Octagon staffer.
-This is his 13th year at Country Day, and he plans to stay all through high school.
+Miles Morrow is a senior at Country Day and a fourth-year Octagon staffer.
+This is his 14th year at Country Day.
 In his free time, Miles enjoys playing Minecraft with his friends.
 His summer consisted of travel and sports and a lot of relaxing and video games — because that’s what it’s for, right?
-Miles is nervous and excited for his sophomore year.
+Miles is nervous and excited for his senior year.
 Contact at email@example.com.

 Senior Ming Zhu enjoys snowboarding, ten-, oh, wait, none of this is going to be possible, huh.
 To prevent crying from depression in quarantine, Zhu plays video games, records clarinet and continues to try new things as quarantine slowly pushes him to insanity.
 He is interested in anything tech-related, enjoys classical music and — thanks to the quarantine — rekindled his love for video games.
 Contact at firstname.lastname@example.org

 Sophomore Natalie Park loves stickers, bad fashion, and generally being an overenthusiastic tea lover.
 Rumor has it she also likes to draw, and may or may not share if you ask her.
 When not holed up in her run-down cabin in the middle of the woods, she can be contacted at email@example.com